michaelkerr0576/fakenews/README.md

 > **DEMO:** [https://fakenews01.herokuapp.com](https://fakenews01.herokuapp.com)

+## Objective

+To build a full stack newspaper application focused on typography.

 ## Overview

-A Newspaper website focused on typography.
 A user will be presented with a frontpage where they can read articles without being distracted by images and ads.
 The main components are the Headlines, Most Read and Latest News sections.
 A regular user can filter, sort and search for articles to read while an admin user can login and run CRUD operations to POST, PATCH AND DELETE articles.

 ## Motivation